Superseded - COVID-19 Testing for Quarantine Facility Workers Direction

 This Public Health Direction may be referred to as the COVID-19 Testing for Quarantine Facility Workers Direction.

-PART 1 - DIRECTION - COVID-19 SURVEILLANCE TESTING OF WORKERS
+PART 1 - DIRECTION - COVID-19 TESTING OF WORKERS

-A quarantine facility worker must, where access to testing has been established at government-nominated accommodation by, or on behalf of, Queensland Health and in accordance with the operational protocol for COVID-19 testing of quarantine facility workers approved by the Chief Health Officer:
+A quarantine facility worker must, where access to testing is provided to them and in accordance with the operational protocol for COVID-19 testing of quarantine facility workers approved by the Chief Health Officer:

 undertake surveillance testing for COVID-19 in accordance with the protocol; and

-for workers employed or engaged by the hotel operator, notify the hotel operator of compliance with the requirements of the protocol; and
+for workers employed or engaged by the hotel operator, notify the hotel operator of complying with the requirements of the protocol; and

-for workers employed or engaged by a Queensland Government department or agency or the Australian Defence Force, notify the applicable entity of compliance with the requirements of the protocol; and
+for workers employed or engaged by a Queensland Government department or agency or the Australian Defence Force, notify the applicable entity of complying with the requirements of the protocol; and

-if not tested under paragraph (a), not attend the government-nominated accommodation or provide a quarantine service until in compliance with the protocol; and
+not attend the government-nominated accommodation unless in compliance with the protocol; and

 otherwise comply with the requirements in the protocol applying to quarantine facility workers.